 Lori Kella was born in St. Joseph Michigan in 1974.
 She received a BFA from the Cleveland Institute of Art, and her MFA from Cornell University in 2001.
-Kella has exhibited in prestigious venues such as Galerie Drei and the Rathuas Galerie in Dresden Germany, The Print Center in Philadelphia, Site: Brooklyn in NY, MOCA Cleveland, The Cleveland Museum of Art, Artspace in Raleigh, NC, Target Gallery in Alexandria, VA, and William Busta Gallery in Cleveland, OH.
-Recently her work was featured in Scale3 at The Cleveland Print Room.
-This exhibition showcased 14 large-scale photographs depicting the Seven Summits as a metaphor for artistic triumph and failure.
-A selection of this work was also included in the exhibition Serial Intent, at the Akron Art Museum.
-Lori Kella has received four OAC Individual Fellowships Awards, a full fellowship to attend Vermont Studio Center, and a Creative Workforce Fellowship from the Community Partnership for Arts and Culture & Cuyahoga Arts and Culture.
-Lori Kella lives in Cleveland, OH and she is currently a Visiting Assistant Professor at Oberlin College and a part-time Professor at Kent State University’s School of Art.
+Kella’s photography explores the complexity of the 21st century landscape by crafting elaborate fictions meant only for the camera’s lens.
+These images bring to the surface hidden truths that belie our understanding of the natural world and call into question the permanence of our surroundings.
+Kella has exhibited in prestigious venues such as The Cleveland Museum of Art, the Akron Art Museum, Galerie Drei and the Rathuas in Dresden Germany, The Print Center in Philadelphia, Site: Brooklyn in NY, MOCA Cleveland, Artspace in Raleigh, NC, Filter Photo in Chicago, IL, and William Busta Gallery in Cleveland, OH.
+Her newest series titled Erie: Lost and Found; Vanishing Shoreline examines climate change along the Great Lakes.
+Solo exhibitions of this artwork are scheduled at PhotoCentric in Cleveland, and at the Rosewood Art Center in Kettering, OH.
+Photographs from this series are also featured in State of the Art 2020 at the Crystal Bridges Museum of American Art.
+Kella has received four OAC Individual Fellowships Awards, a full fellowship to attend Vermont Studio Center, a Creative Workforce Fellowship, and funding from ArtPlace America and the Andy Warhol Foundation.
+Lori Kella lives on the shore of Lake Erie in Cleveland, OH and is a faculty member at Kent State University’s School of Art.